udsm-dhis2-project/user-support-app/README.md

 ## Introduction

 The level of effort being used in supporting data managers requests at sub-national levels for a country like Tanzania is huge and hence would require support team that attend users feedback to be large enough.
-Also when it comes to supporting Ministry of Health Programmes like RCH, HIV, MALARIA, eIDSR e.t.c, its a headache and may require each program to have an expert on DHIS2 but also given access to DHIS2 maintenance app, which is in-practical it some point.
+Also when it comes to supporting Ministry of Health Programmes like RCH, HIV, MALARIA, eIDSR e.t.c, its a headache and may require each program to have an expert on DHIS2 but also given access to DHIS2 maintenance app, which is impractical it some point.

 Form/Dataset assignment and un-assignment requests through built-in DHIS2 feedback messaging app has been a way so far used, but with User Support, large part of the load to work on a number of requests is moved down to sub-national level users.
 In the process, sub-national level user can request form/dataset and the central team at national level can just approve or reject it with few clicks.